andrescol24/ASpigotPluginInitializer/README.md

-# AcolSpigotPluginsInitilizer
+# AcolSpigotPluginsInitializer

-This proyect ficility the spigot plugins' creation simplifying:
+Create Minecraft Spigot plugins in an easier way.

-1. Loggin WARN, DEBUG and ERROR across the main plugin class
+## How to use it?

-2. The languaje configuration, such as reading message parameterized, replacing values and sending to console or players
+1. Create the plugin class and extends from APlugin